gskouras/bespot_assesment/README.md

 ```

 ## Web Interface
 The web application is provided through the Django Admin Panel.
 A user can perform CRUID operations in Place models.
-Also he can perform search, filtering and sorting by address name, code and uuid.
+Also he can perform search, filtering and sorting by address, name, and uuid.

 It is available in the following URL: